 We’ve created a number of ticketing options so you can enjoy a little or a lot (we recommend the latter).
-You can buy individual tickets, a Festival Pass, or, if you’re a high school student with a love for movies, you can join our Plaza Classic Film Club.
+You can buy individual tickets, a Festival Pass, or, if you’re a high school student between the ages of 14 and 18 with a love for movies, you can get a Plaza Classic Film Club Pass.

 The Festival Pass and Film Club provide preferred access to all PCFF screenings, talks and events.
 Show up, flash your pass and you’re in.
 Just remember you need to reserve your seats in advance for our screenings in the Philanthropy Theatre.
 The Festival Pass is transferable, so if you can’t make all the Plaza Classic’s events and screenings, share it with friends!
 See all the perks that come with your pass in the Tickets & Passes tab on this site.

 For those joining us from out of town — or locals that want to totally immerse themselves — you can stay across the street at the Plaza Hotel at Pioneer Park (expected to open spring 2020) and the Hotel Paso del Norte (spring 2020 opening expected), three blocks south at the Stanton House or Aloft, three blocks north at the Courtyard by Marriott and the DoubleTree by Hilton, or fourth blocks east at the Hotel Indigo.